 Mozello is a self-hosted ecommerce website builder that allows you to set up your online store in multiple languages.
-It offers a free plan and two paid options starting at $9 per month on a quarterly subscription.
-We recommended Mozello for international sellers.
+It offers a free plan and two paid options starting at $10 per month on a quarterly subscription and $8 per month on an annual subscription.
+We recommend Mozello for international sellers.

 What We Recommend Mozello For

 Mozello earned a spot in our list of the best free ecommerce platforms, scoring a 2.35 out of 5 on our evaluation.
-It’s the only self-hosted ecommerce platform that supports over 60 languages even on its free plan.
-Mozello is easy to use and is a solid website builder; however, this also translates to limitations on more advanced ecommerce features (related products and marketing integrations, for example, are not available) lowering its overall score.
+It’s the only self-hosted ecommerce platform that supports over 60 languages, even on its free plan.
+A solid website builder, Mozello is easy to use; however, it also has limitations on more advanced ecommerce features (related products and marketing integrations, for example, are not available), lowering its overall score.
 Mozello is a fairly new product—it entered the market in 2015.

 - Small international sellers and those wanting wire transfer: You can translate your site into multiple languages and set up delivery options based on your customer’s address.
 Mozello also allows you to set up wire transfer as a payment option, which is uncommon in other ecommerce platforms.

 - Small businesses wanting a free, intuitive site builder: Mozello made our list of the best free website builders because of its user-friendly interface.

 When Mozello Would Not Be a Good Fit